Hussien-LTS/Web-Development-Bootcamp/README.md

 <br>

-## 📁 Formatting API requests
+##  Formatting API requests

 I can call it private API.
-If I want my server to talk to someone else's server and back (get some data, and interact with that server) - it will be also in Request and Response, but this time it's done via a public API.
+If I want my server to talk to someone else's server and back (get some data, and interact with that server) - it will also be in Request and Response, but this time it's done via a public API.

 ---
 <br>

-## 📁 Band Generator Project (Express + ejs files)
+##  Band Generator Project (Express + ejs files)

 ![band-generator](./assets/band%20generator.png)

 ---
 <br>

-## 📁 JSON + Express
+##  JSON + Express

 ![13 (json, js, ejs project)](./assets/Taco%20Town.png)